jameshfisher/jameshfisher.com/_posts/2025-06-29-a-better-snapping-algorithm/index.md

 taggedAt: '2025-06-29'
 ---

-In drawing apps,
-the _snapping_ feature lets you align objects precisely.
-But the snapping algorithm in most drawing apps has a problem: you can't place the object near snap lines, so for precise positioning, you have to disable snapping.
+The "snapping" feature in most drawing apps has a problem: you can't place the object near snap lines, so for precise positioning, you have to disable snapping.
-In this post, I show _sticky snap_, a better snapping algorithm that I discovered in macOS window management.
+In this post, I show _sticky snap_, a better algorithm.
-With sticky snap, you can place the object anywhere, so snapping can always be on by default.
-Drawing apps should consider using sticky snap!

-I call the most common snapping algorithm I call _magnetic snap_.
-Try to place the green rectangle at the target:
+But first,
+try out the standard snap algorithm:

 <canvas id="magnetic-snap-app" style="display: block; margin: 0 auto"></canvas>

-The target is impossible to reach!
+If you try to place the green rectangle at the target, you'll soon find that it's impossible to reach!
-The magnetic snap lines exert _action at a distance_, pulling the object out of place.
+The snap lines always pull the object out of place.
-Sometimes useful, but often very frustrating!
+Sometimes useful, but often very frustrating.
+To complete this task, you'll need to disable snapping!

+I call that standard algorithm _magnetic snap_, because the snap lines exert "action at a distance" on the thing you want to drag.
-Now, try out _sticky snap_ on the same task:
+Now for contrast, try out _sticky snap_ on the same task:

 <canvas id="sticky-snap-app" style="display: block; margin: 0 auto"></canvas>

-With this algorithm, you can drag to the target by approaching it without touching the snap lines.
+With sticky snap, you can drag to the target by approaching it without touching the snap lines.
 Here, the snap lines are not magnetic, they're _sticky_.
-They don't exert any action at a distance;
+The snap lines don't exert action at a distance;
 they only exert force once you've stuck something to them.
-You get the best of both worlds: it's easy to stick something to a snap line by dragging across the line, but it's also easy to get arbitrarily close to the snap line without it interfering.
+You get the best of both worlds: easy to snap, but also easy to avoid the snap line.

-The sticky-snap algorithm is only slightly more complex than magnetic snap.
-The dragged object has two axes, X and Y.
-Each axis is either free,
-or one of its edges is stuck to a snap line.
-When an edge touches/crosses a snap line, it becomes stuck.
-When pulled far enough away, it becomes unstuck.

-I discovered sticky snap in macOS window management!
+I discovered sticky snap in macOS window management: try dragging a window next to another one!
-It makes it easy to snap a window next to another one, but also easy to put a window _near_ another one.
-As such, macOS has no "snapping off" mode.
+Notice, unlike every other app with snapping, macOS has no "window snap off" mode.
+This is no coincidence:
+with sticky snap, you don't need to turn it off.

-I haven't seen sticky snap anywhere else.
+Yet I haven't seen sticky snap anywhere else.
 All drawing apps I've tried use naive magnetic snap:
 Figma,
 Google Docs,